 Four Report Versions Are Available: Manager, Individual, Sales, and Interview Assistant

 Completing the DISC questionnaire and creating reports is easy.
-The Proception2 DISC system integrates a combination of advanced technology and behavioral principles that allows individuals to complete a short 10 –15 minute questionnaire and for employers to generate a report on their personal behavioral styles.
+The Proception2 DISC profile system integrates a combination of advanced technology and behavioral principles that allows individuals to complete a short 10 –15 minute questionnaire and for employers to generate a report on their personal behavioral styles.
 Our DISC Profile Testing reports produce an overview of the 4 basic behavioral style based on an individual’s responses to the online questionnaire.
 This report discusses how an individual approaches problems, influences people, paces his (her) work, or follow procedures.
 Each personalized report includes the following descriptions and performance improvement suggestions:

 - Notable Primary Behaviors – insights into how an employee prefers to function in a work environment